NamanChoudharyDev/jq-clone/ASSIGNMENT.md

 To help you approach the task gradually we chose the following stages to provide feedback on:
 * Week **3**.
 Define JSON and its typeclass instances for Eq, Show.
 * Week **4**.
 Define some filters, start compiling programs.
-* Define parsers after the lecture on monadic parsing.
+* Week **5**.
+Define parsers after the lecture on monadic parsing.
 Also start implementing the rest of the base project features.
 * Week **6** and onwards.
 Implement features from the advanced project.

 ### Suggested implementation order

 If you are unsure where to start or feeling a bit lost, you can approach the project in the following manner:

 1. Define a datatype for `JSON` and type class instances on week 3.
+We will release solutions to parts of this subtask that aren't graded in week 4.
 2. Define a datatype for `Filters` in week 4.
 You can start small and implement only identity and field indexing initially.
 Write respective `compile` clauses.
 3. Implement pipe and comma operators.
 4. Implement arrays and array operations.
-5. Write a parser for numbers and strings.
+5. Write a parser for primitive values: booleans, numbers, strings.
-   Maybe skip floating point and escape characters for now -- you can always add them later.
+   Once again, we will release solutions to parts of this subtask that aren't graded in week 5.
 6. Extend the parsing to handle objects (see the [JSON parsing diagrams](https://www.json.org/json-en.html)).
 7. Write a parser for filters.
    At this point you should have a program that can be ran from the command-line, yay!